Advisory Board

 Nancy L. Segreve, MA, CRC, CCM

-Vocational Consultant / Founding Partner, Occupational Resource Network
+Vocational Consultant / Owner, Occupational Resource Network

 Nancy earned her Master’s Degree in Rehabilitation Counseling, with specialized training in vocational evaluation, from Assumption College.
 She is a nationally Certified Rehabilitation Counselor and Certified Case Manager who has been providing vocational evaluations, counseling, and rehabilitation services for 30 years on behalf of adults who have sustained injuries or illnesses that impact employment.
 Nancy also utilizes her vocational expertise to assist employers who are concerned with effectively managing disability issues in the workplace.
 She serves as an expert vocational witness in various court systems where her training, experience, and specialized knowledge of employment issues have been called upon.
 Nancy was on the board of directors for the New England Chapter of the International Association of Rehabilitation Professionals for many years and is currently on the board of directors for Kids Chance of Massachusetts where she co-chairs the scholarship committee.